Most Frequently Asked Interview Questions on KNN Algorithm

 2. KNN, at times, can be costly in terms of computations for larger datasets.

-3. KNN is least preferred when datasets have multiple dimensions, as it leads to a curse of dimensionality.
+3. KNN is least preferred when datasets have multiple dimensions, as it leads to the curse of dimensionality.

 Conclusion

-Here we are in the last section of the article, by far we have discussed the Top 9 questions that are most frequently asked in an interview related to KNN, and this section will help you in revision and let you know what things to cover in brief regarding this hyper extensive algorithm.
+By far we have discussed the common questions that are frequently asked in an interview related to KNN.
+This will help you in revision and let you know what things to cover briefly regarding this algorithm.
+If you’re interested in more questions, you can read through the list of 30 interview questions on KNN.

 Responses From Readers